Mamnoon Rahman

 Mamnoon Rahman (born 9 December 1965) is a Bangladeshi justice of the High Court Division of Bangladesh Supreme Court.
 He was appointed in 2004.

 Early life and education

-Rahman was born on 9 December 1965.
-He obtained his bachelors and masters in law from the University of Dhaka.
+Rahman was born in Cumilla district on 9 December 1965.
+His father late Rezaur Rahman was a prominent lawyer of Cumilla Bar Association and was principal of The Cumilla Law College.
+His mother's name is late Afsari Rahman.
+Rahman obtained LL.B honours and LL.M degree from the University of Dhaka.

 Career

 Rahman became a lawyer of the Districts Court on 26 November 1989.

 On 29 May 1990, Rahman became a lawyer of the High Court Division of Bangladesh Supreme Court.

 Rahman became a lawyer of the Appellate Division of the Bangladesh Supreme Court on 25 October 2001.

 On 23 August 2004, Rahman was appointed an additional judge of the High Court Division of Bangladesh Supreme Court.

 Rahman was made a permanent judge of the High Court Division on 23 August 2006.

 On 6 March 2008, Rahman and Justice Mirza Hussain Haider declared the detention of Khandaker Mosharraf Hossain, Bangladesh Nationalist Party politician, by the police using the Special Powers Act to be illegal.

 Rahman is Judge in the High Court of Bangladesh.
 In 2007, during the 2006 to 2008 Bangladeshi political crisis, the Bangladesh High Court has ordered a ban on holding all elections, including the national elections of the country.
 The order was passed by a division bench comprising Justice Syed M Dastagir Husain and Justice Mamnoon Rahman.